alissonperez/gpt-pr/README.md

 pip install -U gpt-pr
 ```

+If you don't have the `pip` command available, follow [these instructions](https://pip.pypa.io/en/stable/installation/) to install it on different platforms.

 ### 2. Fill OpenAI API Key

 1. Go to [OpenAI API Keys](https://platform.openai.com/api-keys) and generate a new key.